Improve your Mental Wellbeing this World Mental Health Day

 Being mindful – It’s easy to get caught up in the stresses and strains of modern life, but research shows that taking just a few minutes out to acknowledge our surroundings in the present moment helps us to better manage our thoughts and emotions.
 There are a number of free resources available that can help you to make a habit out of meditation.

 Surrounding yourself with good people –As little as a friend to speak to when we are feeling low can be enough to lift our mood and help us feel more connected to society, reducing stress and anxiety levels.
 Why not reach out to an old friend that you’ve been meaning to catch up with for ages?

-Spending time away from toxic people – Working to reduce the influence that negative people have over your decisions – those that leave you feeling drained by their criticism, selfishness or dependency – means that you are better able to focus on your own needs, ambitions and happiness.
+Spending time away from toxic people – Working to reduce the influence that negative people have over your decisions – those that leave you feeling drained by their negativity, criticism or selfishness – means that you are better able to focus on your own needs, ambitions and happiness.
 Instead of wasting time trying to improve the perspective of somebody that doesn’t want to see the bright side, spend more time building relationships with the people that respect and support you.